NKI-GCF/XenofilteR/README.md

 ## Changes and additions we are currently working on
 ##
 - [ ] Catch STAR mapped samples missing the 'NM'-tag
-- [ ] Optionally output bam file with mouse reads
+- [ ] Optional output bam file with mouse reads
 - [ ] Improve the vignette
 - [x] Add read-count statistics to the log file
 - [x] Change output name and structure for RNAseq data